Panjabrao Deshmukh: Leader of peasants

 He dedicated his talent and energy for the formulation and implementation of the policies that would bring prosperity to agriculture and the agriculturist.
 He launched a campaign called Food for Millions in 1955.
 He established the Bharat Krishak Samaj Society in 1956.
-He introduced the Japanese method of rice cultivation in 1958 and organized the World Agriculture Fair in 1959.
-The fair was visited by dignitaries across the world, including US President Dwight Eisenhower, Soviet first secretary Nikita Khrushchev, Lord and Lady Mountbatten.
+He introduced the Japanese method of rice cultivation in 1958 and organised the World Agriculture Fair in 1959.
+The fair was visited by dignitaries across the world, including President of the United States Dwight D. Eisenhower, Soviet first secretary Nikita Khrushchev, Lord Mountbatten and Lady Mountbatten.

 He started the process of establishing agricultural universities across the country and supported agricultural education and research.

 Lawyer

 Deshmukh was elected to the provincial law board in 1930.

 He appeared for poor peasants in many cases at the district court of Amravati.
 His most predominant case was British Government vs. Azad Hind Sena, in which he assisted Jawaharlal Nehru.

 Legacy

 Dr. Deshmukh died on 10 April 1965 at Delhi.
-He was survived by his wife, the lawyer and educationalist Vimalabai Deshmukh.
+He was survived by his wife, the lawyer and educationalist Vimal Punjab Deshmukh.
 They had one son.

 The 'Dr. Panjabrao Deshmukh Center for Monitoring Regional Economy' at Sant Gadge Baba Amravati University was created in 2011 and named after him.

 The 'Dr. Panjabrao Deshmukh College of Law' in Amravati was also named after him.

 The 'Dr. Panjabrao Deshmukh Nursing Institute' in Amravati is named after him.

-A commemorative stamp was issued in his honor in 1999.
+A commemorative stamp was issued in his honour in 1999.